-WALTHAM, MA (WHDH) - A school bus carrying middle school students overturned on Route 95 in Weston Wednesday afternoon.
+WALTHAM, MASS.
+(WHDH) - A school bus carrying middle school students overturned on Route 95 in Weston Wednesday afternoon.

 The crash happened on the southbound site of Route 95 near Route 20 in Weston.
 Police said the bus collided with a pickup truck, which remained on the scene after the crash.